Tracy Murray: Coaching career

 After expressing an interest in coaching at the collegiate level, Murray served three years (2007–2009) as an assistant coach and player mentor for the Bakersfield Jam of the NBA Development League and one year (2011) as an assistant coach for the Tulsa Shock of the Women's National Basketball Association (WNBA).

 On October 15, 2015, Murray was hired by the Los Angeles Lakers as an assistant coach/shooting coach.
 Head coach Byron Scott describes Murray as "one of the purest shooters I’ve ever seen."

 Personal life

-Tracy Murray grew up in Glendora, California with his brother Cameron.
-Cameron, played at USC for 2 years and University of Louisville for 2 years under Hall of Fame Coach Denny Crum.
-Cameron's professional experience is playing in the CBA for the Rockford Lightning, tryouts with the Indiana Pacers and the Toronto Raptors and 1 year with the Harlem Globetrotters.
-They are first cousins with former Los Angeles Clippers small forward Lamond Murray and cousin of former New York Knicks shooting guard Allan Houston.
-Tracy Murray now helps in his brother's Prodigy Athletic Institute Program, an AAU program in California where he coaches young people to be student-athletes.
-He also ran a basketball camp at Glendora High School for 15 years.
+Tracy Murray grew up in Glendora, California.
+He is a cousin of former Los Angeles Clippers small forward Lamond Murray and former New York Knicks shooting guard Allan Houston.
+Murray now helps in his brother's Prodigy Athletic Institute Program, an AAU program in California where he coaches young people to be student-athletes.

-After his playing career ended, Murray returned to UCLA to graduate and earn his degree in history.

-Murray is an avid wrestling fan and frequented many WWE events during his playing days.
-He is good friends with WWE Hall of Famers Rikishi, the Godfather, and The Undertaker.